PoCInnovation/Pool2022/Software/day04/1 - Auth/Typescript/README.md

 :bulb: To win time, the database will be a simple array stored in RAM.

-If it's not already done, create a folder `endoints` in `src`.
+If it's not already done, create a folder `endpoints` in `src`.
 This is where you will put all your endpoints related to cookies.

 Now create a file `cookies.ts` and initialize your ephemeral database.